muneebkhan4/Book-Writer-Platform/README.md

 In db.json,

-Email for author is: author1@abc.com
+Email for Author is: author1@abc.com

-Password for author is: password
+Password for Author is: password

-Email for author is: collaborator1@abc.com
+Email for Collaborator is: collaborator1@abc.com

-Password for author is: password
+Password for Collaborator is: password

 Password is saved in db.json in hash that's why I am mentioning here.